Support for Visitors

 Help keep our hospitals safe during your visit.
 Anyone that does not follow these infection prevention protocols, may be asked to leave.

-- Please wear a mask when you come to visit.
+- You will be provided with a medical grade surgical mask for your visit.
 Wear the mask properly so that it covers your nose and mouth at all times while you are in the hospital.
 If you don’t have a mask, one will be provided when you enter.

 - Practice physical distancing and keep two metres from others as much as possible.